brother-donkey/grail/README.md

 - `<aside class="aside">`
 - `<footer class="footer">`

-## Inner containers
+## Inner Containers

-It's recommended that you nest inner elements within each of the main elements on the page.
+It is recommended to nest inner elements within each of the main elements on the page.

-## Principals
+## Principles

-1. The same elements and contianers are used in all layouts.
-We cannot reason through layout change unless we keep things simple and consistent.
+1. Consistent elements and containers are used in all layouts to keep things simple and manageable.
-2. Layouts are toggled only by changing the class on the containing element (generally, this is intended to be `html`).
+2. Layouts are toggled only by changing the class on the containing element, typically the `html` tag.
 3. No elements are removed on any screen resolution.
-If you want to change a layout's position or remove it from a layout, it can be done with your custom styles.
+If you want to change the position or remove a layout, you can do so with your custom styles.
-4. This package does not contain a css reset.
-You'll need to include your own.
+4. This package does not include a CSS reset, so you will need to include your own.

 ## Layouts

 1. Single - a stacked layout on all screen sizes.
-2. Twin - a layout with two equal sized content containers (main, aside).
+2. Twin - a layout with two equally sized content containers (main, aside).
-3. Standard - a layout with one large centered container (main), and on desktop smaller lefthand (nav) and righthand (aside) containers
+3. Standard - a layout with one large centered container (main), and smaller left-hand (nav) and right-hand (aside) containers on desktop screens.